 How it works with YAX

-In the same vein as our friends at Parkinson Voice Project, we do not charge for classes.
+We do not charge for our Jam for Joy classes.
 We do not bill insurance.
 We offer participants the opportunity to pay it forward at the end of our classes.
 You may click the donate button on our home page.
 We also have received some creative ways to raise money - including having a Facebook fundraiser for your birthday (click for details on how to do it - it's easy!).
 We also remind participants that paying it forward does not have to be financial.
-We can pay forward the experience by sharing the classes with family, friends, and the workplace.
+You can pay forward the experience by sharing the classes with family, friends, and the workplace.
+You can get Robert booked to be the keynote at your next PD community event.
 See that ticket?
 You can click it.

 Please contact Robert with questions about how you and your group can play with YAX.